 Shower as needed.
 Pat your incision dry.

-Watch your incision for signs of infection, like increasing redness or drainage.
+Watch your incision for signs of infection, like more redness or drainage.

 Hold a pillow against the incision when you laugh or cough and when you get up from a lying or sitting position.

-Remember, it can take as long as 6 weeks for a C-section incision to heal.
+Remember, it can take as long as 6 weeks for your incision to heal.

 Here are some suggestions: